Rajarshi-Misra/HashNeRF-pytorch/README.md

 # HashNeRF-pytorch
 [Instant-NGP](https://github.com/NVlabs/instant-ngp) recently introduced a Multi-resolution Hash Encoding for neural graphics primitives like [NeRFs](https://www.matthewtancik.com/nerf).
 The original NVIDIA implementation mainly in C++/CUDA, based on [tiny-cuda-nn](https://github.com/NVlabs/tiny-cuda-nn), can train NeRFs upto 100x faster!

+(I've modified this repository just for the purpuse of using it with google colab and specifically for the dataset ship)

 This project is a **pure PyTorch** implementation of [Instant-NGP](https://github.com/NVlabs/instant-ngp), built with the purpose of enabling AI Researchers to play around and innovate further upon this method.

 This project is built on top of the super-useful [NeRF-pytorch](https://github.com/yenchenlin/nerf-pytorch) implementation.